Who says you have to spend money to get more traffic?

 In other words, content marketing is all about the headline.

-If you are struggling to create headlines, check out the Portent Title Generator.
+If you are struggling to create headlines, check out this title generator.

 Title Capitalization Tool